 ABSTRACT: Alchemilla species (Rosaceae) are locally known as "aslanpençesi" in Turkey.
 Alchemilla plants (lady's mantle) are used in traditional medicine for different indications.
-In this study, the methanol extract of Alchemilla caucasica was analyzed using gas chromatography - Mass Spectrometry, while the mass spectra of the compounds found in the extract was matched with the National Institute of Standards and Technology Library.
+In this study, the methanol extract of Alchemilla caucasica was analyzed using gas chromatography-Mass Spectrometry, while the mass spectra of the compounds found in the extract were matched with the National Institute of Standards and Technology Library.
 The study revealed the presence of fourteen phyto-components.
-The most abundant compounds in the methanol extract were 13-docosenamide (Z)-, 5- octadecenoic acid 2,3-dihydroxy-propyl ester and hexadecanoic acid 2-hydroxy-1-(hydroxyl-methyl) ethyl ester which had concentrations of 59.77%, 15.34% and 7.59% respectively.
+The most abundant compounds in the methanol extract were 13-docosenamide (Z)-, 5- octadecenoic acid 2,3-dihydroxy-propyl ester and hexadecanoic acid 2-hydroxy-1-(hydroxyl-methyl) ethyl ester which had concentrations of 59.77%, 15.34%, and 7.59% respectively.
 Results indicated that polarity of the solvents used in extraction influenced the relative abundance and type of compounds extracted.
 Various compounds identified are known to have varying bioactivities such as being anticancer and antioxidant.
 Therefore, the presence of these compounds in Alchemilla caucasica could be useful in the preparation of functional foods and neutraceuticals in preventing and treating debilitating and chronic human diseases.

 Alchemilla caucasica, Rosaceae, Bioactive compounds, Gas chromatography-mass spectrometry

 INTRODUCTION: Plants play a major role in primary health care as therapeutic remedies in developing countries 1.
-They serve as source of medicine and an important component in health care system 2.
-This stems from the fact that aside from providing Vitamins and minerals, plants contain phytochemicals which are secondary metabolites.
+They serve as a source of medicine and an important component in health care system 2.
+This stems from the fact that aside from providing vitamins and minerals, plants contain phytochemicals which are secondary metabolites.
 These phytochemicals have various bioactivities such as being antioxidants, anti-nutritional or cytotoxic.

 Antioxidants are substances used by the body to protect itself from damage caused by free radicals, whose accumulation has been linked to several diseases such as heart diseases 3, liver diseases and cancers 4.

-World health organization notes that 74% of the plant derived medicines are used in modern medicine, in a way that their modern application directly correlates with their traditional use as herbal medicines by native cultures 5, 6.
+World health organization notes that 74% of the plant-derived medicines are used in modern medicine, in a way that their modern application directly correlates with their traditional use as herbal medicines by native cultures 5, 6.

 Alchemilla species belonging to Rosaceae family are locally known as "aslanpençesi" in Turkey.
-This species include fatty acids, esters, aldehydes, terpenes, hydrocarbons, mainly phenolic compounds, including flavonoids and tannins 7 - 10.
+These species include fatty acids, esters, aldehydes, terpenes, hydrocarbons, mainly phenolic compounds, including flavonoids and tannins 7 - 10.
 Alchemilla plants (lady's mantle) are used in traditional medicine for different indications which are minimizing the symptoms of sore throat, promoting wound healing, stopping bleeding, gynecological diseases, alleviating nausea and vomiting 11.
-Different studies showed that the phenolic compounds (tannins, flavonoids, etc.) present in the plant are responsible for the pharmacological activity of Lady’s mantle 12 - 14.
+Different studies showed that the phenolic compounds (tannins, flavonoids, etc.) present in the plant are responsible for the pharmacological activity of Lady’s mantle 12-14.
 Alchemilla caucasica is a member of this genus.
 This plant has short, erect flowering stems, wide and reniform leaves 15 Fig. 1.

 FIG. 1: ALCHEMILLA CAUCASICA PLANT

-A knowledge of the chemical constituents of Alchemilla caucasica is desirable not only for the discovery of therapeutic agents, but also because such information may be of great value in disclosing new sources of economic phyto-compounds for the synthesis of complex chemical substances and for discovering the actual significance of folkloric remedies.
-Hence a thorough validation of the herbal drugs has emerged as a new branch of science emphasizing and prioritizing the standardization of the natural drugs and products because several of the phytochemical have complementary and over-lapping mechanism of action.
+Knowledge of the chemical constituents of Alchemilla caucasica is desirable not only for the discovery of therapeutic agents but also because such information may be of great value in disclosing new sources of economic phyto-compounds for the synthesis of complex chemical substances and for discovering the actual significance of folkloric remedies.
+Hence, a thorough validation of the herbal drugs has emerged as a new branch of science emphasizing and prioritizing the standardization of the natural drugs and products because several of the phytochemical have the complementary and over-lapping mechanism of action.
 Mass spectrometry coupled with chromatographic separations such as gas chromatography (GC-MS) is normally used for direct analysis of components existing in traditional medicines and medicinal plants.
 In previous studies, it was reported that the seeds contained mainly palmitic, stearic, oleic and linoleic fatty acids 16.
 In this study, the fourteen chemical content of the aerial part of the plant was tried to be determined by GS-MS method.